poenneby/practical-clojure/README.md

 Finally we added the `:ring` symbol to configure the handler.

-Next we create that handler.
+Next we create that handler in a new file.

 `monumental/src/monumental/handler.clj`
 ```